-Midshaft Fibula Fracture
+Proximal Fibula Fracture

-This is a break to the middle of the bone on the outside of your leg.
+This is a break to the bone on the outside of your leg below the knee.

 Healing:

 It can take six weeks for this fracture to heal.

 Smoking will slow down your healing.
 We would advise that you stop smoking while your fracture heals.
 Talk to your GP or go to www.smokefree.nhs.uk for more information.